 Ben Hur / William Wyler / 1959 / Charlton Heston / 15

 Filmed twice before (silent) and since, this 50's classic is a true cinematic event.
 Although an over long and over ambitious project, it marked a turning point in film making using huge sets and thousands of extras.
 An unlikely proposition today, more than often CG rendered due to the incredible production costs involved.
 Chuck, all wide jaw and clipped vowels, was never better than in this “Tale of the Christ”.
-Despite the occasionally corny dialogue, the scenes with Heston and Boyd sizzle with sexual chemistry, (thanks to hints within Gore Vidal’s subtle homoerotic storyline), while the chariot race remains one of the most unforgettable moments in big screen history.
+Despite the occasionally corny dialogue, the scenes with Charlton Heston and Stephen Boyd sizzle with sexual chemistry, (thanks to hints within Gore Vidal’s subtle homoerotic storyline), while the 9 minute chariot race remains one of the most truly unforgettable moments in big screen history.

 Casablanca / Michael Curtiz / 1942 / Humphrey Bogart / PG